Henry Watson Furniss

-Henry Watson Furniss (February 14, 1868 - December 20, 1955) was a doctor and diplomat from the United States.
+Henry Watson Furniss (February 14, 1868 - December 20, 1955) was a medical doctor and diplomat from the United States.

-He served as a consul in Bahia, Brazil and then as ambassador to Haiti.
+Early life and family

-He was born in Brooklyn, New York, the son of William Henry Furniss who was appointed Assistant Secretary of State in Mississippi.
-In Jackson, Mississippi his brother Sumner was born in 1874.
+He was born in Brooklyn, New York, the son of William Henry Furniss who was appointed assistant secretary of state in Mississippi.
+In Jackson, Mississippi his brother, Sumner Alexander Furniss, was born in 1874.
 The family relocated to Indianapolis about 1880.

-U.S. President William McKinley appointed him as consul to Bahia, Brazil.
-In 1905 Theodore Roosevelt appointed him as ambassador to Haiti.
-The New York Times reported on his work in Haiti in 1909.
-In 1909 he wrote to Theodore Roosevelt.
-He was succeeded as ambassador to Haiti by Madison Roswell Smith.

-After leaving Haiti with his family, he settled in West Hartford, Connecticut.